johnnygainer/johnnygainer.github.io/_pages/about.md

 classes: wide
 ---

 Johnny gainer is interested in non-human/human relations and bubbling and hybrid forms of media, communication, and affect.
-Writing and musings on such topics can be found here and on my [blog.](https://johnnygainer.bearblog.dev/blog/)
+Writing and musings on such topics can be found here and on my backup [blog.](https://johnnygainer.bearblog.dev/blog/)

 He is a [professor](https://villanova.academia.edu/JGainer) who both spring and fall semester teaches a [course](https://johnnygainer.github.io/teaching/) to engineering students at Villanova University where they examine the intersection of communication and science